Sachin2903/Java_DSA/javaPart1.md

 class C implements A,B{

 }
+An interface in Java is a blueprint of a class.
+It is used to achieve abstraction and multiple inheritance.
+Interfaces define what a class should do but not how it does it.

 ## Static Keyword

-Statuc keyword in java is used to share the same variable or method of a given class
+Static keyword in java is used to share the same variable or method of a given class

 - Properties ( variables)
 - Function